iceNuts/Shell-Simulator/readme.txt

     To help debug, there is a function called print_mem, which is used to print out all linked list in shared memory.

+New command

+    There is a new command:
+        mm 0 shows all local variables;
+        mm 1 shows all global variables;

 Assumptions